DWesterdijk/RPG_Like_Game/README.md

 # Inventory System
 I wanted to make an RPG game, and every rpg game needs an Inventory, and that is exactly what I did here.
+After I had the inventory system I started adding some more code and stuff, this is still a work in progress for a bigger RPG game and will be completed one day in the future.

 ## Features
 - GUI-drawn Inventory